3 Causes of Bloody Urine in Cats

 By Dr. Tracy McFarland, a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats.

 A frequent reason why a cat is brought to see me is blood-tinged urine.
-Often bloody urine is accompanied by my patient urinating outside the litter box, making the problem easier for the owner/guardian to identify.
+Often bloody urine is accompanied by my patient urinating outside the litter box.
+This usually makes the problem easier for pet parents to identify.
 There are three common reasons for bloody urine, also known as hematuria.
+These include urinary tract infections, crystals in the urine, and interstitial cystitis.

 In older cats with decreased kidney function, blood-tinged urine can be a sign of a bacterial urinary tract infection.
 Young cats with healthy kidneys almost never have urinary tract infections because their urine is so concentrated that bacterial growth can’t occur.
 In older cats with more dilute urine, urinary tract infection can be limited to the bladder, or, in more serious cases may involve one or both kidneys.
 When a kidney infection is present, a cat will often demonstrate weight loss and a poor appetite.
 Visible blood in the urine is a sign that infection may have been present for a longer time, as an early, mild infection demonstrates the presence of red blood cells only when urine is looked at microscopically.
 Other signs of urinary tract infection include increased thirst, increased frequency of urination and straining to urinate.